 Meet the Team

 Dani is a former public school teacher who is passionate about fostering inclusive curricula.
-She is currently pursuing a joint master’s degree in Educational Studies and an MBA at the University of Michigan (‘22).
+She holds a master’s degree in Educational Studies and an MBA at the University of Michigan (‘22).
 Dani cares deeply about centering the stories of people whose narratives have been ignored and made invisible.

 Evan Otero Gilmer

 Evan has a background in corporate finance and consulting.
-He is also pursuing his MBA at the University of Michigan (‘22) with Nathan and Dani.
+He has an MBA from the University of Michigan (‘22).
 Evan is passionate about DEI efforts and driving change in unequitable systems and policies.

 David Brandyn is a comedy writer from New York living in Los Angeles.
 For two years, David was selected to write for the CBS Diversity showcase.
 Most recently, he was chosen as a Sesame Street fellow which inspired him to shift his focus to children’s media.
 This new journey has enabled David to write the “very black and very queer” stories that he needed as a kid.